 At this point payroll expenses are posted to job costs.
 When a final-compute is completed, Sage 100 Contractor changes the status of the records to computed and creates the job costs.

-In the employee records, the program updates the quarterly and year-to-date totals for gross wages, Social Security, and Medicare.
-The program also updates the quarterly totals of the payroll calculations.
+In the employee records, the program updates the year-to-date totals for gross wages, CPP, and EI.